 How to store big cake layers

 I use my sheet pans to help me support the cake.
-You could also use a large cake cardboard or foamboard.
-Basically, always keep the cake supported and you will never have any problems.
+You could also use a large cake cardboard or foam board.
+Basically, always keep the cake supported and you will have no problems.

 Frequently Asked Questions about how to store cake layers:

 How long does cake last in the fridge?
 The standard for ready to eat food is 7 days from the date it was made.
 Longer than that and you should go ahead and freeze it.

 How long can you freeze cake?
 The answer for taste and safety is 4 to 6 months, but many bakeries put a 1-month time limit on items in their freezer just to be certain there is no freezer burn or taste of freezer.
 If you choose a standard time and stick with it, you’ll be safe.

 How to keep cake moist after baking?
 If you wrap the cake as soon as it is cool enough to touch, it will stay moist.
 As long as you keep your unfrosted cake parts from touching the air, they will stay moist.
 (Unless you over baked your cake, then that’s a completely different problem.)